ZihengGENG/ZihengGENG.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD student in the Department of Civil & Architecture Engineering at University of Miami.
+I am a PhD student in the Department of Civil & Architecture Engineering at University of Miami.
 I'm being supervised by [Dr. Minghui Cheng](https://fsminghuic.wixsite.com/minghuicheng) to develop digital twins for infrastructure systems.

 Before I joined U, I obtained my bachelor and master degree at Hunan Univerisity.
 I'm fortune to be advised by [Prof. Chao Zhang](https://chaozhanghnu.github.io/) to develop advanced technology for real-time detection of ground properties for earth pressure balance shields (EPBS).